calvalus-calmar/docker-calmar/geoserver/config/README.txt

-To initialise geoserver with the default configuration and demo data, run this
+To initialise geoserver with the demo configuration and demo data, run this
 command:

-   bash demo.sh
+  bash config.sh

-After running demo.sh, you must restart the geoserver container for the changes to take effect.
+After running config.sh, you must restart the geoserver container for the changes to take effect.

 If editing these scripts for a custom configuration, please copy these scripts